raph6/docker-traefik/README.md

 ### Getting started

-Make sure you have Docker and docker-compose installed and
+Make sure you have Docker and docker-compose installed and your DNS records set up

 ```shell
 git clone https://github.com/raph6/compose-traefik-server.git